Simple algebraic groups with the same maximal tori, weakly commensurable Zariski-dense subgroups, and good reduction: The genus problem and good reduction for groups of type

 where $N$ is the norm map associated with the extension $\ell/k$, induces the following commutative diagram with exact rows

-But $H^1(k_v , T_0) = 0$ by Hilbert's Theorem 90, and $H^1(\mathcal{O}_v , \mathscr{T}_0) = \mathrm{Pic}\: \mathcal{O}_v$.
-On the other hand, by Shapiro's Lemma, the homomorphism $\rho_2$ can be identified with the homomorphism where $\mathcal{O}(\ell_w)$ is the valuation ring of $\ell_w$, the injectivity of which immediately follows from the injectivity of the canonical map of the Brauer group of a discrete valuation ring to the Brauer group of its field of fractions (cf. \cite[3.6]{CT-unram}, \cite[Ch.
+But $H^1(k_v , T_0) = \{ 1 \}$ by Hilbert's Theorem 90, and $H^1(\mathcal{O}_v , \mathscr{T}_0) = \mathrm{Pic}\: \mathcal{O}_v = \{ 1 \}$.
+On the other hand, by Shapiro's Lemma, the homomorphism $\rho_2$ can be identified with the homomorphism where $\mathcal{O}(\ell)$ is the valuation ring of $\ell$.
+So, the injectivity of $\rho_2$ immediately follows from the injectivity of the canonical map of the Brauer group of a discrete valuation ring to the Brauer group of its field of fractions (cf. \cite[3.6]{CT-unram}, \cite[Ch.
 IV, \S 2]{Milne-EC}).
-This yields the injectivity of $\varepsilon$.
+Now, the injectivity of $\varepsilon$ follows from the above commutative diagram.

 Next, we have the following commutative diagram with exact rows